mattva01/schooltool/src/schooltool/relationship/README.txt

 To demonstrate relationships we need some objects that can be related.
 Any object that has an adapter to IRelationshipLinks can be used in relationships.
-Since schoolbell.relationship provides a default adapter from IAnnotatable to IRelationshipLinks, it is enough to declare that our objects are IAttributeAnnotatable.
+Since schooltool.relationship provides a default adapter from IAnnotatable to IRelationshipLinks, it is enough to declare that our objects are IAttributeAnnotatable.